PadLex/flower/README.md

 * ### Compiling
-    After having installed the library and saved your flowchart in the appropriate folder you can compile it into java script with the following command:
+    After having installed the library and saved your flowchart in the appropriate folder you can compile it into javascript with the following command:

      ```
      flower compile -s demo/draw_chart.xml -d demo/bar.js